 4. Remove debris and dirt.

-Use a stiff broom and dust pan to sweep up trash, debris and dirt.
+With a dust pan and broom, sweep up trash, debris and dirt.
 Empty the pan into a trash container.

 5. Clean up after yourself.

-When you are finished dust mopping, shake out the mop outside to remove debris and dirt.
-If your mop is able to be laundered, wash it.
-You may also spray it with a dust mop treatment to prolong its life.
+After dust mopping, shake out the mop outside to get rid of debris and dirt.
+Wash your mop if possible.
+You may also spray it with a dust mop treatment to prolong its lifespan.